2015 FIBA Europe Under-16 Championship

 The 2015 FIBA Europe Under-16 Championship was the 29th edition of the European Under-16 Basketball Championship.
 16 teams participated in the competition, held in Kaunas, Lithuania in two venues (Arvydas Sabonis Basketball Centre and the legendary Kaunas Sports Hall), from 8 to 16 August 2015.
 France was the defending champions.
+The logo was created by Kaunas-based designer Aleksejus Kudinovas.
+It symbolizes Kaunas – a city rich in greenery and where basketball reigns.